EqualAPriori/sim-utils/docs/tutorials/methanol_water/index.md

 As outlined in the [theoretical considerations]("bestpractices.md"), coarse graining a mixture takes some care in choosing a coarse graining ensemble.
 To this end, we use the [external potential ensemble](https://aip.scitation.org/doi/full/10.1063/5.0022808), easily implemented by applying a sinusoidal potential to one of the species (in this case, water) to force a density response.

+Code can be found in the [repository](https://github.com/EqualAPriori/sim-utils/tree/scout/docs/tutorials/methanol_water).
 The [methanol-water](methanol_water.ipynb) notebook introduces how to obtain thermodynamically faithful coarse grained methanol-water interactions using the [external potential ensemble](https://aip.scitation.org/doi/full/10.1063/5.0022808).